 The thing to keep in mind about all of these First Citizens Bank business loans?
 They aren’t necessarily the most accessible funding options.
 As with most bank business loans, First Citizens Bank business loans are only available to the most qualified small businesses.
 And even if you are able to qualify, the application and funding process will take much longer with a bank than it will with more tech-based, alternative lenders.

-If you’re looking for more accessible, quicker-to-fund options than First Citizens Bank small business loans, then look to these top three alternatives:
+If you’re looking for more accessible, quicker-to-fund options than First Citizens Bank loans, then look to these top alternatives:

-Now that you’ve made it through this guide to the six First Citizens Bank business loans—and three of their top alternatives—you’re ready to decide whether or not any of the bank’s business loans offerings are the right fit for your business.
+Now that you’ve made it through this guide to First Citizens Bank business loans—and their top alternatives—you’re ready to decide whether any of these business loans are the right fit for your needs.